Skip to main content

 How many zeros does a quadratic polynomial have?

 A quadratic polynomial (degree 2) has at most 2 zeros.
-These can be real or complex numbers, and the discriminant determines how many real zeros exist.
+They can be real or complex — the discriminant tells you which.
+No zeros, one repeated zero, or two distinct zeros are all possible.

 How do zeros work in scientific notation?